src-d/hercules/README.md

 python3 labours.py -m ownership
 ```

-`-people` also allows to draw the code share through time stacked area plot.
+`--burndown-people` also allows to draw the code share through time stacked area plot.
 That is,
 how many lines are alive at the sampled moments in time for each identified developer.

 #### Couples